fishawack/core/README.md

 * ftp deployments no longer supported
 * .ftppass no longer copied into repository
 * egnyte credentials should now be stored in ~/targets/
+* Switched from tv4 to ajv json schema - effects any repos that may have overridden settings

 ### 7.5.0